 The Council shall select the method of publication of all notices, ordinances, and proceedings for which a mode of publication is not prescribed by this Charter or by law.
-The Council may determine that such publication may be made in a newspaper which is printed or circulated in the City, or that such publications may be made by posting in the office of the Clerk and in five (5) other public places in the City.
-In case publication is made by posting, a notice of such posting, setting forth by a descriptive phrase, the purpose of or nature of the notice, ordinance, or proceedings posted and location of the places where posted, shall be published at least once in a newspaper published or circulated in the City within ten (10) days after such posting was doneto the City's website or by any other means or method determined by the City Council to be appropriate to properly inform the general public in matters of municipal concerns.
+The Council may determine that such publication may be made in a newspaper which is printed or circulated in the City, or that such publications may be made by posting to the City's website or by any other means or method determined by the City Council to be appropriate to properly inform the general public in matters of municipal concerns.